Cheshire-Catz/Mastermind/README.md

 * "cmake .."
 * "make"

-Executables are available in "build/bin"
+Executables are available in "build/bin", program HAS TO be launched from build folder because of local access path to the font.

 **KEYBOARD BUTTONS**